Send, receive, and batch process messages in Azure Logic Apps

 If you're using Visual Studio, before you continue to the next section, make sure that you first deploy your batch receiver logic app to Azure.
 Otherwise, you can't select the batch receiver when you create the batch sender.

 Now create one or more batch sender logic apps that send messages to the batch receiver logic app.
 In each batch sender, you specify the batch receiver and batch name, message content, and any other settings.
 You can optionally provide a unique partition key to divide the batch into logical subsets for collecting messages with that key.

-Make sure you've already created your batch receiver so when you create your batch sender, you can select the existing batch receiver as the destination batch.
+Make sure that you previously created and deployed your batch receiver so when you create your batch sender, you can select the existing batch receiver as the destination batch.
 While batch receivers don't need to know anything about batch senders, batch senders must know where to send messages.

-Set the frequency and interval to run the sender logic app every minute.
+Set the interval and frequency to run the sender logic app every minute.

 Add a new action for sending messages to a batch.

-If you're using Visual Studio, and you don't see any batch receivers to select, check that you deployed your batch receiver to Azure.
+If you're using Visual Studio, and you don't see any batch receivers to select, check that you previously created and deployed your batch receiver to Azure.
 If you haven't, learn how to deploy your batch receiver logic app to Azure.

 Set the batch sender's properties:

 Property Description Batch Name The batch name defined by the receiver logic app, which is